tocsics16-alt/cadharsis/README.md

 ### How it works to generate a footprint

-_For this example I'm going to use an intel 8th gen SoC chip._
+**For this example I'm going to use a laptop boardview to generate an intel 8th gen SoC chip footprint.**

 Open the .cad boardview file containing the component you want to export as a KiCad footprint.